 “This tournament has a great champion, like Nikolay,” said del Potro, a winner of three tour-level titles this season.
 “He worked hard to beat every player here this week.
 So maybe I have to improve a little bit on the little things.
 But he played much better than me, and that’s it.
 He played unbelievable tennis.
 He beat me in a good way.”

-These gestures are the ones of a true champion and show that del Potro is a young man about substance, not just an image others created.
-I hope del Potro will stay like this through his tennis carrier.
+These gestures are those of a true champion and show that del Potro is a young man about substance, not just an image others created.
+I hope del Potro will stay like this throughout his tennis career.

-As for Davidenko, he has had the opportunity to beat Federer clearly on at least 4 occasions, all of them in Grand-Slams but, incompetent coaching cost him those missed opportunities and possibly 4 Grand Slam titles.
+As for Davidenko, he has had the opportunity to beat Federer clearly on at least four occasions, all of them in Grand Slams, but incompetent coaching cost him those missed opportunities and possibly four Grand Slam titles.

-On this occasion, the double faults, weak second serves, and mental melt downs in important points were solved (?), and he won.
-Despite the press derogatory attitude towards Davidenko, I think he is a great player and a champion.
+On this occasion, the double faults, weak second serves, and mental meltdowns at important points were solved (?), and he won.
+Despite the press’s derogatory attitude towards Davidenko, I think he is a great player and a champion.